darksys0x/Notes-App/README.md

 # Notes-App

-### Notes-App that was developing by NodeJs platform, which has a multi function as handle and preform to create a short text notes, remove notes and list a dealy Notes through the commandLine terminal or powerShell commands too.
+### Notes-App that was developing by NodeJs platform, which has a multi function as handle and preform to create a short text notes, remove notes and list a dealy Notes through the commandLine terminal or powerShell commands.

 <p align="center">